sed-inf-u-szeged/DISSECT-CF-Fog/README.md

 ## About

+The DISSECT-CF-Fog simulator has been evolving since 2016 in the [IoT Cloud Research Group] at the University of Szeged, Hungary.
+It is built upon [DISSECT-CF] infrastructure cloud simulator.
+The stable version is able to investigate the trade-offs of offloading algorithms and the scheduling of IoT workflow jobs.

 The project currently consists of five modules, as follows.

 ### 1. Simulator

+The descrete-event, core [simulator module] focusing on the interoperation and analysis of IoT-Fog-Cloud systems.

 ### 2. Web Application

+An Angular-based [web application module] that can be used to set up a simulation and its parameters without programming.

 ### 3. Executor

+A Spring Boot-based [executor module] that is able to load and execute configurations stored in a MongoDB, created by the [web application module].

 ### 4. Predictor UI

+An Electron.js-based [desktop application module] that helps configure and manage scenarios utilising the time series analysis functionality of the core simulator.

 ### 5. Converter

+Initial version of a [converter module] that is able to transform simple CloudSim and iFogSim scenarios to simulation in DISSECT-CF-Fog, and vice versa.

 ## Relevant Publications